Seyi-Daniel/ASV_NEAT/README.md

 3. Optionally pickle the winner with `--save-winner path.pkl`.
 4. After evolution the script prints a scenario-by-scenario summary (steps, COLREGs penalty, collision status, average cost) and, if `--render` is used, replays each encounter via pygame.
-Without `--render` the five summaries are gathered in parallel so the evaluations finish together before printing.
+Without `--render` the fifteen summaries are gathered in parallel so the evaluations finish together before printing.

 Checkpoints can be enabled with `--checkpoint-dir` and `--checkpoint-interval` to capture intermediate states during longer runs.